openedx/edx-platform/docs/source/graphical_slider_tool.rst

             with id set in 'el_id' attribute.
     el_id:  Id of html element, defined in 'render' section.
 Value of function will be rendered to content of this element.
+    disable_auto_return: By default, if JavaScript function string is written without a "return" statement, one will be prepended to it.
+Set to "true" to disable this functionality.
+                         This is done so that simple functions can be defined in an easy fashion (for example, "a", which will be translated into "return a").

 With ``output`` and ``el_id`` set together you can update html elements with function value, also function will not be plotted.